davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 3/index.md

 5 directories, 15 files
 ```
-5. At this point we are finally ready to run the tool and convert the exported file (.xml) into markdown.
-Let us finally pop the cherry!
+**5. At this point we are finally ready to run the tool and convert the exported file (.xml) into markdown.
+Let us finally pop the cherry!**
 Head to the folder where the tool has been cloned into, and run the command below and follow the wizard:
 ```
 dpenaloza@rpi-prague:~/WP2Hugo/wordpress-export-to-markdown $ npx wordpress-export-to-markdown